From software and equipment to travel and services, the old axiom still rings true – you have to spend money to make money.

 Keeping your company’s funds secure is, obviously, a top priority.
 There is a common misconception that distributing cards more widely leads to increased expense fraud, but in fact, the opposite is true.
 With real-time overviews and simple account management per card, it’s easier than ever before for financial controllers to monitor and track where money is being spent and by who.

 Streamline your expenses.

 This is especially important if your business is just starting to grow out of its “small business” title.
 The bigger your business, the more it’s likely to spend, which results in increased expensing duties.
-According to research carried out by Pleo, for a business with 100 employees, the cost of manual expense reporting is over $37,000 – much of this cost is eliminated with an automated spending card solution.
+According to research carried out by Pleo, for a business with 100 employees, the cost of manual expense reporting is almost £30,000 a year – much of this cost is eliminated with an automated spending card solution.

 Losing company cards.